fbergama/wass/doc/src/render/documentation/install.html.md

 $ ./wass_prepare
 ```

-that should respond with something like:
+that should output something like:

 ```
 wass_prepare  v.
 1.0_heads/master-0-g5a7e63d